Extended phase-space symplectic integration for electron dynamics: E x B model

 The dynamics of the guiding centers is Hamiltonian, reflecting the Hamiltonian character of the dynamics of the charged particle subjected to the Lorentz force.
 The Poisson bracket is canonical in the variables $(x,y)$, and the Hamiltonian is the electrostatic potential $H(x,y,t)=V(x,y,t)$.

 To integrate the equations of motions for the ${\bf E}\times {\bf B}$ model, we extend phase space by considering functions of two copies of the guiding centers, $(x,y)$ and $(\bar{x},\bar{y})$.
 The autonomized Hamiltonian is given by Eq.~\eqref{eq:autonomized_extended_Hamiltonian}, with the extended Poisson bracket acting on functions of $\overline{F}(x,y,\bar{x},\bar{y},t)$ given by Eq.~\eqref{eq:autonomized_extended_Poisson_bracket}.
-We split the Hamiltonian in three parts: the two potential terms, $V(x,\bar{y},t)$ and $V(\bar{x},y,t)$, and the restrain.
+We split the Hamiltonian in three parts: the two potential terms, $V(x,\bar{y},t)$ and $V(\bar{x},y,t)$, and the restraint.
 To test the numerical scheme, we consider a mock potential of the form

 with $M=25$ and $\varphi_{nm}$ random phases.
 These random phases are fixed once and for all.
-For this potential, we investigate the impact of the choice of timestep $dt$ and restrain coefficient $\omega$, and their dependence on the level of local hyperbolicity.
+For this potential, we investigate the impact of the choice of timestep $dt$ and restraint coefficient $\omega$, and their dependence on the level of local hyperbolicity.
 We monitor the error in energy as defined by Eq.~\eqref{eq:energy_conservation}.
-We also monitor the distance ${\rm max}_t (\Vert x -\bar{x} \Vert^2 + \Vert y -\bar{y} \Vert^2)^{1/2}$ between the two copies of the guiding center trajectories.
+This error in energy is normalized by the number of trajectories.
+We also monitor the distance $\eta(t)={\rm max}_t (\Vert x -\bar{x} \Vert^2 + \Vert y -\bar{y} \Vert^2)^{1/2}$ between the two copies of the guiding center trajectories if no projection is applied.
+If a symmetric projection is applied, the distance is defined as $\eta(t)={\rm max}_t \Vert {\mu}(t) \Vert$.